FAQ: Everything You Want to Know About Divorce or Custody Mediation in Maryland

 Mediation can also be less expensive than litigation.
 If the parties are in agreement to fully disclose information as part of the mediation process, it will save money because the attorneys will not have to try to get information from someone unwilling to provide it.

 Do you have specific questions about divorce or custody mediation in Maryland?
 Contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.